-On February 5, 2021, the Company entered into an At the Market Offering Agreement (the "Sales Agreement") with Ladenburg Thalmann & Co.
-Inc. ("Ladenburg").
-Under the Sales Agreement the Company was able to issue and sell, from time to time, shares of its common stock having an aggregate offering price of up to \$6.3 million (the "ATM Shares") with Ladenburg acting as an agent for sales.
-Sales of the ATM Shares may be made by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) of the Securities Act of 1933, as amended, including, without limitation, sales made directly on or through the NASDAQ Capital Market.
-During the three months ended March 31, 2021, the Company issued 2,820,493 shares under the Sales Agreement for gross proceeds of \$6.3 million.
+On February 5, 2021, the Company entered into an At the Market Offering Agreement with Ladenburg Thalmann & Co.
+Inc. Under this agreement the Company is able to issue and sell, from time to time, shares of its common stock.
+On February 5, 2021 and July 2, 2021, the Company filed prospectus supplements with the SEC to register the offering and sale of Common Stock having an aggregate offering price of up to \$6.3 million and \$25.0 million, respectively.
+During the six months ended June 30, 2021, the Company issued 2,820,493 shares under the Sales Agreement for gross proceeds of \$6.3 million.